- View all help sheets

 Can I have a new photo taken?

-Please stop by the Student Financial Services office to have your photo refreshed and a new Cat Card printed.
-You’ll need to bring your old Cat Card with you.
+Please stop by the Service Center in the Library to have your photo refreshed and a new Cat Card printed.
+You’ll need to bring your old Cat Card with you and there will be a fee to reprint the card.

 What do I do if my Cat Card isn’t working?

-Contact the Network and Technology Services (NATS) Help Desk at 402-375-7107 or better yet, stop by and visit us in the Campus Services Building and bring your Cat Card with you.
+Contact the Campus Service Center at 402-375-7107 or stop by and visit us in the Library and bring your Cat Card with you.

 What if I’m an online student or I’m away student teaching – how do I get my Cat Card?